Jamazi4/bimcat/notes.md

 removing guest always removes the library from their composites.

 maybe in merge library dialog add option to remove selected library

+### --20-05-2025--

+Now composites are only displayed when you click composite filter, and not showing up if it's not checked.
+The rows are no longer clickable, everything is handled by an additional column that's a GoToLibraryButton which I should probably rename since it's also now used for going to component.
+User can now see the type of library they're in because the icon is in the title.

+first thing tomorrow is to handle removing library from composite when its inside a public composite and lib goes private (keeps guests, maybe asks if remove all, and then remove from all public composites) then removing guests which will inadvertedly result in removing librs from their composites and composite logic should be done, only sharing left before implementing logs

+### --21-05-2025--

+First of all let's actually implement removing library from composite.

 ### Current task list